 Is Uniqlo considered a fast fashion brand?
 Uniqlo is one of the largest clothing retailers worldwide but dismisses the term fast fashion.
-They claim to not make disposable clothing.
+They claim that they do not make disposable clothing.

 How to separate claims from the facts?
 Is Uniqlo ethical and sustainable?
 Or is the brand highly damaging to the environment and local communities like other retail giants such as Zara, GAP, and H&M?